jasonheesanglee/LLM_Study/README.md

 #### FAISS
 FAISS (Facebook AI Semantic Search) is a library that offers effective similarity searching and clustering in high-density vectors developed by Facebook.<br>
 The algorithm that searches all size vector unions is included and can also search vectors that don't fit into RAM.<br>
-Also, evaluation metrics, parameter tuning functions are included in the package as well.<br>
+Also, evaluation metrics and parameter tuning functions are included in the package as well.<br>

 `max_marginal_relevance_search` -> It doesn't only return the query-relevant part of the document but varies the content of the output to output.<br>(texts from different parts of the document) (다양성 추구)

 ### Retrieval
 Retriever takes the embedded text from the vector store as a context with the embedded query and hands it over to LLM.<br>
+Retriever is an interface that returns the document when the atypical query is given.<br>
+Retriever can only return or search the document without saving the document.<br>
+In other words, Retriever is a module that makes the search easy.<br>

 #### Chain
 4 chains in Retriever.